codio/knowledge/source/instructors/admin/integration/lti1-3Canvas.rst

 On this page, you will find detailed step-by-step guidelines to help you integrate your Canvas and Codio accounts and connect assignments between the two applications.

 LTI version 1.3 improves upon version 1.1 by moving away from the use of OAuth 1.0a-style signing for authentication and towards a new security model, using OpenID Connect, signed JWTs, and OAuth2.0 workflows for authentication.
-For more information, see Learning Tools Interoperability Core Specification
+For more information, see `Learning Tools Interoperability Core Specification <https://www.imsglobal.org/spec/lti/v1p3/>`__

-The deep-linking URL is ``https://apollo.codio.com/lti/resource_selection``.

 Part 1: In Canvas - Create a Developer Key